 - Critically evaluate the philosophical and scientific underpinnings of advanced nursing practice.

-- Translate relevant research findings from nursing and related disciplines to advanced nursing practice.
+- Translate relevant research findings from nursing and related disciplines to advanced nursing practice to improve health outcomes for individuals and populations.

 - Demonstrate advanced nursing practice at the highest level to promote health and manage direct and indirect care of individuals experiencing acute and chronic health issues.